 - 2 pieces - 12" x 12" (sides)

 - 2 pieces - 12" x 10" (front and back)

 - 1 piece - 12" x 21" (top)

 - Assemble the pieces using the nails or screws and wood glue, following the adjacent diagram.

 - Inscribe the top panel with 1 centimeter or half inch gradations.
-It is crucial that the vertical plane against which the subject's feet will be placed is exactly at the zero mark or 23 cm mark (depends of which method you will use, see below).
+It is crucial that the vertical plane against which the participant's feet will be placed is exactly at the zero mark or 23 cm mark (depends of which method you will use, see below).

 - Cover the apparatus with two coats of polyurethane sealer or shellac.

 - For convenience, you may wish to make a handle by cutting a 1" x 3" hole in the top panel.

 Now you are ready to conduct the Sit and Reach test.